 The best strategy is the approach used in problems 4 and 5 because it yields the highest power possible to be able to detect a treatment effect, and 98% of the drugs with significant results will be truly beneficial.
 In this strategy we used a screen and confirm approach, a priori we presumed a certain treatment effect in the screening phase.
 When we progressed to the confirmatory phase we essentially “stayed the course” and powered for the same treatment effect, we set a rigorous alpha and obtained the highest power possible.
 As a result we increased the PVP.

 This strategy is better than the one used in problems 6 and 7 because it avoids issues with publication bias and regression to the mean, which can occur when you power based on the treatment effect of the screening/pilot study.

+There is no evidence of publication bias or regression to the mean in these strategies.
+You did mention the final PVP, but 6 and 7 have the advantage of additional safety data and protections to the hypothetical drug company.
+See Scott’s key for more details.
+2/10

 The above exercises considered “drug discovery” with randomized clinical trials.
 What additional issues have to be considered when we are using observational data to explore and try to confirm risk factors for particular diseases?

 When observational data is used to explore and confirm risk factors for diseases we must consider issues such as the multiple comparison problem and confounding.
 In observational studies we usually explore many outcomes and exposures and perform various analyses.
 However by doing so, we also increase the number of statistically significant comparisons (associations) due to type 1 errors.
 As a result there is a high chance of accepting an association between a risk factor and disease when one does not truly exist.
 We cannot simply inflate the alpha unless we inflate the power by the same multiplicative factor as well, which is not possible to do.
 Another issue that must be considered when analyzing and interpreting observational data is confounding, or when the effect of an exposure or risk factor is mixed with the effect of another factor.
 Even if the estimate is valid we may incorrectly conclude that the risk factor is directly associated to the disease.

+Confounding is always an issue, but the multiple comparison problem should not exist in well-done observational studies.
+You did not mention sample size, availability of RCT data, or multiple confirmatory studies.
+4/10